Your friends at YIPA are committed to revolutionizing your learning experience, making it more engaging, accessible, and impactful.

 Real Talk About Resilience

-Real Talk About Resilience will help you integrate growth for yourself and the young people you serve.
-You’ll explore different kinds of resilience and how they help or hinder dealing with adversity.
-You’ll learn about the Ripples of Resilience model as a method to facilitate self-awareness, truth telling, and power sharing.
-And you’ll be better able to support young people with healthy strategies to handle stress.
+Resilience is more than bouncing back from stress or trauma.
+When bouncing back means getting back to ‘normal’ we aren’t giving space to process how stress or trauma change us.
+Self-reflection, growth in discomfort, and doing things differently starts with you.
+Explore how different kinds of resilience help or hinder dealing with adversity.
+Learn about the Ripples of Resilience model as a method to facilitate self-awareness, truth telling, and power sharing.
+You’ll be better able to support young people with healthy strategies to handle stress.

 A Trauma-Informed Approach for Cultural Intelligence and Healing